Skip to main content

 The outcome metric in the widget editing pane to the left

 The first field to determine is the outcome metric.
 Generally, these are metrics such as NPS, customer satisfaction (CSAT), or employee engagement.
 The outcome metric is typically some type of overall score you’re evaluating in your survey.
-Only one outcome metric can be selected per widget.
+Only 1 outcome metric can be selected per widget.

 For EX dashboards, your outcome metric is often a category that you created in your dashboard settings.